-- S.11.11 The AoS identified the common implications for health and well-being from new nuclear power stations and this is set out in the draft Nuclear NPS as follows:
+- S.11.11 The AoS identified the common potential implications for health and well-being from new nuclear power stations as follows:

-- Radiation from permitted discharges and potential hazards from accidental emissions;
+- radiation from permitted discharges and potential hazards from accidental emissions;

+- perceptions of health risks;

-- · Safety and security;
+- safety and security;

-- Employment;
+- employment;

-- · Emissions to water and air
+- emissions to water and air;

-- Noise;
+- noise; and

-- Accessibility to green space and exercise.
+- accessibility to green space and exercise.

-- S.11.12 The draft Nuclear NPS sets out how the existing regulatory systems for operation of nuclear power stations will continue to apply to the new build so that potential effects associated with safety, security, and radiation doses to the public and workers will be dealt with through the current nuclear licensing and health protection systems.
-The Secretary of State and the HPA have concluded that even if 20 more nuclear power stations were built, the radiation dose for any member of the public in the UK would be well within internationally agreed limits.
+- S.11.12 The existing regulatory systems for operation of nuclear power stations will continue to apply to the new build so that potential effects associated with safety, security, and radiation doses to the public and workers will be dealt with through the current nuclear licensing and health protection systems.

-S.11.13 Overall, there are health benefits to be realised from having a reliable and secure supply of energy.
-The AoS also identified that there are indirect positive health effects associated with enhanced prosperity and long-term employment opportunities; this will only be significant for local communities if employment is secured for local people.
+- S.11.13 Overall, there are health benefits to be realised from having a reliable and secure supply of energy.
+The AoS also identified that there are indirect positive health effects associated with enhanced prosperity and long-term employment opportunities.
 Any indirect effects on supporting services, associated infrastructure, and health inequalities are not significant at the national scale and will be addressed during the project level assessments; this includes the adverse local effects from noise and disturbance associated with the construction of many major infrastructure projects.
 Nuclear power stations are often located in rural areas on the coast with potential conflicts for recreation and amenity.

-The AoS recommends that the draft NPS should guide the IPC to consider requesting a sustainability statement / assessment for each application to ensure full consideration is given to sustainable communities and interactions between a range of sustainability issues, including the wider determinants of health.
-The NPS should highlight to the IPC that there may be beneficial effects for health and wellbeing from secure long term employment and community viability arising from new nuclear power stations.
-The AoS also recommends that the draft NPS should advise the IPC that nuclear power stations are often located in rural areas on the coast with potential conflicts for recreation and amenity (and their subsequent impacts on health and well-being).
+The AoS recommended that the revised draft NPS should guide the IPC to consider requesting a sustainability statement / assessment for each application to ensure full consideration is given to sustainable communities and interactions between a range of sustainability issues, including the wider determinants of health.
+The NPS should highlight to the IPC that there may be beneficial effects for health and well-being from secure long term employment and community viability arising from new nuclear power stations.
+The revised AoS also recommended that the revised draft NPS should advise the IPC that nuclear power stations are often located in rural areas on the coast with potential conflicts for recreation and amenity (and their subsequent impacts on health and well-being).